ucabuk/MARJINAL/README.md

 ### **Recommendation**

-If you want to directly run Marjinal, just download the executable folder then unzipped the file and run the marjinal.exe.
+If you want to directly run Marjinal, just download the executable folder then unzip the file and run the marjinal.exe.

 ### How to compile C++ source in your Windows 64-bit system and run Marjinal: